 Ultrasound of the knee

-Ultrasound of the knee allows high-resolution imaging of superficial knee anatomy while simultaneously allowing dynamic evaluation of some of the tendons and ligaments.
-Knee ultrasound is somewhat limited compared with ultrasound examinations of other joints because the cruciate ligaments and the entirety of the meniscus are usually difficult to visualize.
+Ultrasound of the knee can be a useful imaging modality for evaluation, allowing high resolution imaging of superficial knee anatomy while simultaneously allowing dynamic evaluation of some of the tendons and ligaments.
+Knee ultrasound is somewhat limited compared with ultrasound examinations of other joints because the cruciate ligaments and the entirety of the meniscus is usually difficult to visualize.

 There are multiple possible approaches to imaging the knee with ultrasound.
 A typical overall protocol is as follows 1:

-The knee is flexed 20-30 degrees (flexion of the knee tightens the extensor tendons, decreasing the chance of anisotropy occurring in a lax tendon):
+Knee is flexed 20-30 degrees (flexion of the knee tightens the extensor tendons, decreasing the change of anisotropy occuring in a lax tendon):

 - Evaluate the suprapatellar and parapatellar joint recesses.